-Okay we’re being a tad overdramatic, but candle tunnelling really is a nuisance – not only does it look ugly, but it also means you miss out on the full burning and scent potential of your candle.
-Here at Osmology, we want you to get the best burn every time so we’ve created this handy guide to help you avoid the dreaded tunnelling.
+Okay we’re being a tad overdramatic, but candle tunneling really is a nuisance – not only does it look ugly, but it also means you miss out on the full burning and scent potential of your candle.
+Here at Osmology, we want you to get the best burn every time so we’ve created this handy guide to help you avoid the dreaded tunneling.

 Candle tunnelling can happen to any candle regardless of the quality or price.
 Thankfully, there are a number of things you can do to help your scented candles burn evenly and efficiently, leaving as little residual wax as possible.

 It's all in the first burn...

 The first time you light and burn your new candle really sets the stage for how well the candle will perform throughout its life.

 Our biggest recommendation for the first burn, is to make sure that the pool of melted wax reaches the edges of your candle before you snuff the flame.
 We generally aim for the wax pool to be about 1cm deep at the edges before we put it out.

 How long this takes depends on the diameter of the candle – if you’ve only got an hour to enjoy your new fragranced candle pick one that isn’t too wide.
 However, if you’ve got half a day to relax in the ambience of your new scent, a giant three wick candle will be a great choice.
 We’ll have more on picking the right candle size for you on the blog soon.

 Generally we always advocate that you should trim the wick before you burn a candle.
 However, if your new candle is very wide you may want to leave the wick a little longer than usual.
 This will create a bigger, hotter flame that has more chance of melting the wax all the way to the edge.
 Just make sure that you keep a closer eye on the flame, snuffing it out if any issues arise.